nachocaru/xaprb.com/content/blog/2011-02-05-new-aspersa-io-analysis-tool-diskstats.md

 date: "2011-02-05"
 permalink: /2011/02/05/new-aspersa-io-analysis-tool-diskstats/
 categories:
-  - Aspersa
-  - PostgreSQL
+  - Databases
-  - SQL
+  - Open Source
 ---
 I've just committed some changes to [diskstats][1], an I/O analysis tool in Aspersa that's actually been in the Subversion repository for a long time, but in a barely usable fashion and with no documentation.
 Now it's usable and documented.